-Verta Model Registry is the place to publish models that are ready to be consumed by other models or applications.
+Verta Model Catalog is the place to publish models that are ready to be consumed by other models or applications.

-The basic concept in Verta Model Registry is a Registered Model.
+The basic concept in Verta Model Catalog is a Registered Model.
 A registered model has a name, permissions and metadata associated with it.
 A registered model contains a collection of Registered Model Versions.

 Since the definition of a “model” varies from team to team, e.g., model weights only, ONNX, containers etc., Verta distinguishes between three model version types as follows: